sonertari/PFFW/README.md

     + Extract src.tar.gz and and sys.tar.gz under /usr/src/
     + Apply the patches under openbsd/pffw
 	+ Follow the instructions in release(8), this step takes about 6 hours on a relatively fast computer
-		+ Use export DESTDIR=/dest/dest/ RELEASEDIR=/dest/rel/
+		+ Use the dest and rel folders created above: `export DESTDIR=/dest/dest/ RELEASEDIR=/dest/rel/`
-		+ Build kernel and reboot
+		+ Build the kernel and reboot
-		+ Build system
+		+ Build the system
-		+ Make release
+		+ Make the release
-    + Copy install sets under /dest/rel/ to ~/OpenBSD/X.Y/amd64/
+    + Copy the install sets under /dest/rel/ to ~/OpenBSD/X.Y/amd64/

-- Update install sets:
+- Update the install sets:
 	+ Update the links for install sets under cd/amd64/X.Y/amd64 using the install sets under ~/OpenBSD/X.Y/amd64/ made above
 	+ Remove the old links
 	+ Copy the xbaseXY.tgz install set from installXY.iso to docs/expat/amd64/xbaseXY.tgz
 	+ Copy the xfontXY.tgz install set from installXY.iso to docs/fonts/amd64/xfontXY.tgz

-- Update configuration files under config to the new versions of packages:
+- Update the configuration files under config with the ones in the new versions of packages:
     + Also update Doxyfile if the doxygen version changed

 - Update PFRE:
-    + Update PFRE to current version, support changes in pf if any
+    + Update PFRE to the current version, support changes in pf if any
-    + Create man2web package and install
+    + Create the man2web package and install
     + Produce pf.conf.html from pf.conf(2) using man2web
     + Merge PFRE changes from the previous pf.conf.html, most importantly the anchors

 - Update phpseclib to its new version if any:
-    + Merge PFFW changes from the previous version
+    + Merge the PFFW changes from the previous version

 - Update d3js to its new version if any:
-    + Fix any issues caused by API changes if any
+    + Fix any issues caused by any API changes

 - Strip xbase and xfont:
 	+ Make sure the contents are the same as in the one in the old iso file, except for the version numbers